Thinking of a visit to the Faroe Islands?

-The Faroe Islands is the most visually stunning place I’ve ever visited.
-(And I’ve been to 121 countries.)
+The Faroe Islands are the most visually stunning place I’ve ever visited.
+And that’s after being to 121 countries.
 This remote North Atlantic archipelago is a photographer’s dream and the kind of place that has to be seen to be believed.
 Here are six reasons, accompanied by photos from a recent trip, why the Faroe Islands should be high on your list of travel plans this summer and beyond.

 Do yourself a favor and rent a car when you visit.
 Many of the islands are connected by tunnels and the government has even designed extra-beautiful routes as “buttercup routes.”
 Side note – how adorable is that name?!

 For those islands that can’t be reached by car, the government operates inexpensive ferries and even subsidized helicopter service.
 Just watch out that you don’t get stuck on an island if the weather turns!

 2. Grass Roofs!

 There’s something endearing about a country where most homes have green turf roofs.
 It rains 300+ days a year in the Faroe Islands and these living roofs provide insulation and protection, just as they have since the Middle Ages.